lesiasemenova/lesiasemenova.github.io/_pages/3_teaching.md

     <li>
       <strong>Multiplicity and underspecification are fundamental, not edge cases.</strong><br/>
       Many distinct models can fit the same data equally well yet behave very differently.
-Understanding this Rashomon effect is essential for interpretability, fairness, and trustworthiness—especially in modern overparameterized models.
+Understanding this Rashomon effect is essential for interpretability, fairness, and trustworthiness, especially in modern overparameterized models.
     </li>
   </ol>

-  <p><strong>The goal of this course is therefore not to catalog explanation methods, but to develop judgment:</strong></p>
+  <p><strong>The goal of this course is therefore not to catalog intepretability or explanability methods, but to develop judgment:</strong></p>

   <ul>
     <li>When should we prefer inherently interpretable models over post-hoc explanations?</li>
-    <li>What do popular methods like SHAP or LIME actually guarantee—and what do they not?</li>
+    <li>What do popular methods like SHAP or LIME actually guarantee and what do they not?</li>
-    <li>How do explanations interact with robustness, fairness, privacy, and recourse?</li>
+    <li>How do explanations interact with robustness, fairness, or privacy?</li>
     <li>What does “understanding” mean for large language models and other generative systems?</li>
-    <li>How should interpretability be evaluated, and for whom?</li>
+    <li>How should understadability be evaluated, and for whom?</li>
   </ul>

   <p>